MikaBob/Recruitment-test/README.md

 - Rename `.env.example` to .env and edit the environement vars.

 - To create the database run `php ./scripts/create_database.php` or simply create a database manually and import the create_datase.sql file into.
 (Admin's password is 'admin' by default)

+# Tests
+To run the phpunit test, we have to specify the bootstrap:
+`./vendor/bin/phpunit --bootstrap .\Autoloader.php src/Tests`

 # Explaination
 ## Bootstrap and Routing